craigfay/brain_forest/Euclid's Elements.md

 Because the third magnitue in this definition could be arbitrarily small, the greeks thought that all magnitudes were commensurable, and they were quite shocked to discover otherwise.

 The pythagoreans had a theory about how proportions could explain many aspects of the world, most notably, cosmic motion and the theory of music.
-We now have formal names for [[intervals between two tones]] whose frequencies form particular ratios:
+We now have formal names for [[Musical Interval|intervals between two tones]] whose frequencies form particular ratios:

 * 2:1 - Octave
 * 3:2 - Fifth